University of Guelph, ON

-The skills and knowledge that I developed throughout my time at Acton High School has played a tremendous role in my success to both my employment as a Resident Assistant and to my future as a registered nurse.
+The skills and knowledge that I developed throughout my time at Acton District School has played a tremendous role in my success to both my employment as a Resident Assistant and to my future as a registered nurse.
 Throughout high school, thanks to my peers and teachers surrounding me, I was able to gain a tremendous amount of self-confidence and self-assurance by getting involved in my community.
 I believe that this new-found confidence is what lead me to find the courage to move away from the comfort of my small hometown, which ultimately brought me to the most perfect campus which I now call home."

 Actress & Assistant Director